FIRECATinBLACK/Spikecat/README.md

 -------------------------------------

 BUGS & ISSUES:
 - Sometimes bodyparts start to disappear and generally physics objects stop rendering correctly.
 Seems to be a rare occurance, if caused once will happen frequently until game restarts.
 Cause unknown, assumed to be either with lung issues (jumping in water) or slugbase itself.
-Needs further investigation
+Needs further investigation.(Probably caused by airInLungs being 1 or more when underwater since value of airInLungs used for calculating some animations which require this value to be lower than 1).
 - Sometimes the menu art goes black.
 Cause unknown, needs further investigation.
-(Probably caused by airInLungs being 1 or more when underwater since value of airInLungs used for calculating some animations which require this value to be lower than 1).
 - Rooms SU A24, SU A25, have endless pits with water, where player can swim downwards forever

 FIXED BUGS: